alwaysdata/documentation/databases/postgresql.en.md

   - **local**: determines encoding, `LC_COLLATE` and `LC_CTYPE`,
   - **extensions**: you can install PostgreSQL extensions with just a click (`hstore`, `pgcrypto`, `PostGIS`, etc.).
 If you need an extension that is not listed, you can contact [support](https://admin.alwaysdata.com/support/add/).

-{{% notice note %}}
+## Other informations

 It is possible to see the names of all of the databases and users on the PostgreSQL servers.
 This is a limitation on PostgreSQL usage in a shared environment.
+Databases contents are NOT reachable.

-{{% /notice %}}
+*Untrusted* PostgreSQL languages, which executes arbitrary code with administrator privileges (running PostgreSQL), cannot be used on our servers.

 ---